gorkemsari/airport/README.md

 # airport

-It is measure distance in miles between two airports.
+It measures distance in miles between two airports.